open-quantum-safe/tsc/meetings/2025-09-16/minutes.md

 ## 9. PQCA support of activities

 Douglas mentions that we can propose to PQCA activities that we would like to see supported.

 We could consider a meet-up co-located with another event that many of us expect to attend.

+Observations: hard to run a solo event.
+Easier when colocated with a research or customer event.
+Key question is ensuring we have critical mass.

 RWPQC might be an option, but is in Taipei in 2026 so maybe not as many people will be travelling there.
+Douglas suggests something associated to Eurocrypt 2026 in Rome.

-To be revisited.
+To be revisited at a future meeting.

 ## 10. OpenSSL conference (October 7–9)